 The supporting data type and subroutine interfaces are defined in the module psb_prec_mod.

-init - Initialize a preconditioner

-call prec%init(ptype, info)
+The old interfaces psb_precinit and psb_precbld are still supported for backward compatibility init - Initialize a preconditioner call prec%init(ptype, info)

 ptype the type of preconditioner.
 Scope: global Type: required Intent: in.
 Specified as: a character string, see usage notes.